Annual group show of work by Kennedy Collective members featuring painting, collage, sculpture, ceramics, photography, fiber art, and more!

 Image: Gee Horton, The Watcher, SX-70 Polaroid Film, 2022, 4 1/4″ x 3 1/2″

-Support for this 2024 FotoFocus Biennial exhibition was provided by FotoFocus.
+Support for this 2024 FotoFocus Biennial exhibition was provided in part by FotoFocus.

 Read More